 My teaching focuses on bringing policy, theory and lived experiences together to explore debates in social policy and criminal justice.
 Modules I convene or co-convene include:

-Brown, K. (forthcoming 2019) ‘Vulnerability and Child Sexual Exploitation: Towards an approach grounded in life experiences’, Critical Social Policy.
+Brown, K. (2019) ‘Vulnerability and Child Sexual Exploitation: Towards an approach grounded in life experiences’, Critical Social Policy.

 Brown, K. and Sanders, T. (2017) ‘Pragmatic, Progressive, Problematic: Addressing vulnerability through a local street sex work partnership initiative’, Social Policy and Society, 16 (3): 429-441.

 Brown, K. (2017) ‘The Governance of Vulnerability: Regulation, support and social divisions in action’, International Journal of Sociology and Social Policy, 37 (11-12): 667-682